-Midterm and Final Exams will include questions based on information presented in the lecture, which is reinforced by related sections of the textbook.
-A small number of questions will be related to the homework assignments and current topics that are covered in lecture.
+Midterm and Final Exams will include questions related to information presented in the lecture and slides, and the related sections of the textbook.
+One or two questions may be related to the homework assignments.
 Quizzes and exams will consist of multiple-choice questions with 1 best answer.
 Many exam questions will require an integrated understanding of the material, not just memorization of facts.